intelligence38000/android-docs/src/pages/plugins/overview/location-layer.md

 ---
 title: "Location"
 description: "Offical documentation about the Mapbox Android Location Layer Plugin.
-Show the Android device's location on a Mapbox Map in just a few quick steps."
+Show the Android device's location on a Mapbox Map in a few quick steps."
 prependJs:
   - "import constants from '../../../constants';"
   - "import AppropriateImage from '../../../components/appropriate-image';"